lai140/boke/README.md

 # boke
-The basic code of the algorithm is shown in the branch section, and the target gene is shown in the data section.
+The basic code of the algorithm was shown in the branch section, and the target genes were shown in the data section.